Gain access to personalized product screening, the best pricing, rewards, and more!

 Before conducting chemical applications, you should make sure that you are wearing protective equipment when handling pesticides, even organic pesticides, for any chance of skin or facial contact which can be irritating or uncomfortable.

 Start by determining how much Valar Plus Bifenthrin Granules you will need for treatment by calculating the square footage of the treatment area.
-To do this, measure and multiply the area length times the width (length x width = square footage).
+To do this, measure the treatment area's length and width in feet, then multiply them together (length x width = square footage).

 The typical application rate is 1.15 pounds of Valar Plus Bifenthrin Granules to treat 1,000 square feet of lawn.